intel/llvm/sycl/doc/syclcompat/README.md

 // Util function to get a CPU device. static inline device_ext &cpu_device();

+/// Filter out devices; only keep the device whose name contains one of the
+/// subname in \p dev_subnames.
+/// May break device id mapping and change current device.
+It's better to be
+/// called before other SYCLcompat or SYCL APIs. static inline void filter_device(const std::vector<std::string> &dev_subnames);

+/// List all the devices with its id in dev_mgr. static inline void list_devices();

 // Util function to select a device by its id static inline unsigned int select_device(unsigned int id);